triggerdotdev/api-icons/readme.md

 - Clone the repository to your local machine.
 - Install the dependencies using `npm install`.
 - View the components in the browser using `npm run storybook`.
-- Make your changes.
+- Make your changes, and ensure that:
-  - Ensure icons are inline svgs
+  - icons are inline svgs
-  - Ensure icons have the width and height removed and have a valid viewBox
+  - icons have the width and height removed and have a valid viewBox
-  - Ensure icons have a title element with the name of the icon
+  - icons have a title element with the name of the icon
-  - Ensure the icon fills the viewbox, but isn't stretched
+  - the icon fills the viewbox, but isn't stretched
 - Check your changes look correct in Storybook in your browser.
 - Create a pull request to the main repository with a good description.